carte018/Proconsul/README.md

 Proconsul is provided as-is under the MIT License.
 No warranty is expressed or implied for any purpose.
-Some components of the software were developed with funding from the national Science Foundation---see the Acknoledgements files in the various directories for details.
+Some components of the software were developed with funding from the national Science Foundation---see the Acknowledgements files in the various directories for details.
-Some parts of the sofware are Copyright 2016 Duke University and are distributed under the MIT License.
+Some parts of the software are Copyright 2016 Duke University and are distributed under the MIT License.
 Other components are included from other projects and are copyright their original authors and included under their original licenses.